yarivr/lp-labs-agent-sdk/README.md

 # More Advanced Bot Example
-Under the directory examples/luisai_bot, there is more advanced example of a bit based on Microsoft's:
+Under the directory examples/luisai_bot, there is more advanced example based on Microsoft's:
 1. botbuilder framework
 2. Luis AI